oubiwann/hydeyhole/README.rst

   $ make shell

+This will do several things:

+* create a virtualenv

+* download and install deps into that env

-This will start a HydeyHole server running on the configured port, and then ssh into it using a custom command.
+* start a HydeyHole server running on the configured port

+* ssh into it using a custom twistd command

 You may, of course, do all these things by hand if you so desire!

 If you do wish to run things manually, keep in mind that the ``make`` targets use a ``virtualenv`` and it will be easiest if you do too.